 Of course, we all want to drink clean uncontaminated water.
 If your home is served by a public water utility, the utility is responsible for treating and providing clean drinkable water to your home.
 For homes served by a private well, however, the home owner is responsible for ensuring that their water supply is safe.
 There are many potential contaminants that can get into water and make the water bad tasting or smelling and even unsafe to drink.
 The EPA has identified over 80 different contaminants that impact water quality.

-Another common group of contaminants in well water are nitrate and nitrite.
+Another common group of contaminants in well water are nitrate (NO3) and nitrite (NO2).
 Nitrate and nitrite are naturally occurring, but high levels of either in well water often indicates that runoff from a nearby farm or other fertilizer source has entered the water supply.
 A septic system located too close to a well or farmland adjacent to the well are both common sources of nitrate and nitrite.
 Nitrate and nitrite are both forms of nitrogen.
 The maximum level permitted in well water, per EPA standards, is 10.0 mg/L for nitrate.
 EPA regulations call for nitrite levels to be less than 1.0 mg/L as nitrite can be even more dangerous than nitrate.

 Boiling water with high nitrate or nitrite may raise the concentration and increase the potential risks.
 High nitrate and nitrite concentrations pose an immediate threat to infants and have been linked to 'Blue Baby' syndrome which can be fatal without immediate medical attention.
 High nitrate and nitrite concentrations can also be hazardous to elderly people.
 A reverse osmosis system is the most common method of correcting a high nitrate or nitrite issues.
 Most licensed plumbers can install this type of system.

-Other common contaminants in well water can include lead and iron.
+Other common contaminants in well water can include lead (Pb) and iron (Fe).
 These metals can be introduced into the well system within the ground, within the plumbing, or the actual plumbing fixtures inside the home.
 Until the 1980s, lead-based solder was common when a plumber installed copper plumbing.
 Over time, the lead in the solder can leach into the water and, thus, contaminate it.
 High lead levels can cause kidney failure, damage to the nervous system, and can impede mental and physical development.
 Tested water with a lead concentration under 0.015 mg/L or iron concentration under 0.3 mg/L is considered acceptable according to the EPA.